frohlfing/laravel-auth/README.md

 ### Translation

-If you want to change the translation, publish the language files:
+If you want to change the translation, publish the language files to `resources/lang/vendor/auth`:

     php artisan vendor:publish --provider="FRohlfing\Auth\AuthServiceProvider" --tag=lang